Elizabeth May is one of Canada’s best known parliamentarians and is a life-long environmental advocate.

 Elizabeth has served on the boards of numerous organizations, including Friends of the Earth (Canada), Friends of Nature (current), the Nuclear Information and Resource Service (current), the International Institute for Sustainable Development, as Vice-Chair of the National Round Table on Environment and Economy, and was a Commissioner of the Earth Charter International Council when it was co-chaired by Mikhail Gorbachev and the late Maurice Strong.

 Elizabeth has taught at Queen’s University School of Policy Studies, as well as teaching at Dalhousie University under the programme established in her name in Women’s Health and Environment (now re-named Elizabeth May Chair in Sustainability and Environmental Health).
-She holds four honorary doctorates (Mount Saint Vincent University, Mount Allison, and the University of New Brunswick, Atlantic School of Theology.)
+She holds five honorary doctorates (Mount Saint Vincent University, Mount Allison, the University of New Brunswick, Atlantic School of Theology, and the Montreal Diocesan Theological College).

 Books by Elizabeth